logzio/logz-docs/_source/user-guide/cloud-siem/manage-feeds.md

 There are two types of threat feeds in Cloud SIEM:

-* Logz.io threat feed is a predefined threat feed that cannot be edited.
+* Logz.io threat feed is a predefined threat feed.
 It is included by default and cannot be edited.
 Logz.io threat feeds have a **Logz.io feed** tag.

 * Private threat feed is a feed that you can add to the Cloud SIEM.
 You can add, edit or delete a private feed.
 Private feeds have a **Private feed** tag.